Garvit-01/1/README.md

 # Data Science Projects

-This repositories contains all the data science projects I have done.
+This repository contains all the data science projects I have done.

 ### SOFTWARE USED : JUPYTER NOTEBOOK